loicbourgois/treeminor/README.md

 - [x] Load demo on click
 - [x] Display title, description, configuration in DemoComponent
 - [x] Send worldConfiguration from DemoComponent to WorldComponent
-- [ ] Create world from demo configuration file
+- [x] Create world from demo configuration file
+- [ ] Reload world on demo change
 - [ ] Store shaders in one array for Renderer
 - [ ] Use width and height from world for Renderer
 - [ ] Add shaders for points